 In preparing its next O&G EITI Report, the NSWG should assess the existence of infrastructure provisions during the scoping phase to ensure that companies’ disclosures are categorised according to strict definitions.
 It should assess the materiality of any such transportation revenues and disclose such revenues should they be assessed as material.

 In preparing the next EITI Reports, the NSWG should assess the materiality of both direct subnational payments and subnational transfers prior to data collection.
 Should the NSWG consider that it is not possible to reconcile material direct subnational revenues in its annual EITI reporting, it should submit a request for adapted implementation to the EITI Board.
-Future EITI Reports should also disclose the specific formula for calculating transfers to individual states and LGAs, to support an assessment of discrepancies between budgeted and executed subnational transfers.
+Future EITI Reports should also disclose the specific formula for calculating transfers to individual states and Local Government Areas (LGAs), to support an assessment of discrepancies between budgeted and executed subnational transfers.

-The NSWG should ensure that future EITI Reports clarify the exact number of solid minerals, oil and gas licenses awarded and transferred in the year(s) under review, highlighting any non-trivial deviations from statutory procedures.
+The NSWG should ensure that future EITI Reports clarify the exact number of solid minerals and oil and gas licenses awarded and transferred in the year(s) under review, highlighting any non-trivial deviations from statutory procedures.
 The NSWG should work with the Nigeria- São Tomé and Príncipe Joint Development Authority to disclose information on any licenses awarded or transferred in the Joint Development Zone in the year(s) under review.
 The NSWG should also clarify the technical and financial criteria used for assessing license allocations and transfers, both for discretionary oil and gas licenses and for solid mineral license awards and transfers.
-The NSWG should also ensure that the dates of application and license coordinates for all (solid minerals, oil and gas) licenses held by material companies are publicly available.
-The government may wish to consider making solid minerals, oil and gas license information available publicly as part of an online license system.
+The NSWG should also ensure that the dates of application and license coordinates for all (solid minerals, oil, and gas) licenses held by material companies are publicly available.
+The government may wish to consider making solid minerals, oil, and gas license information available publicly as part of an online license system.

 The NSWG should ensure that future EITI Reports clarify the government’s policies on beneficial ownership and contract disclosures and provide information on the legal ownership of all companies required to report in the next EITI Report and any previously-disclosed contracts.